Gov Ayade Grants Amnesty To Bakassi Strike Force — Leadership Newspaper

 Gov Ayade Grants Amnesty To Bakassi Strike Force

-Determined to ensure peace and safety along the state’s creeks and waterways, Cross River governor, Prof Ben Ayade, on Monday granted amnesty to the members of the dreaded Bakassi Strike Force.
+Determined to ensure peace and safety along the state’s creeks and waterways, Cross River governor, Prof Ben Ayade, yesterday, granted amnesty to the members of the dreaded Bakassi Strike Force.

 Over a hundred of the militants who took up arms following the ceding of the Bakassi peninsular surrendered their weapons.

-“We thank you for your patience, tolerance and understanding that despite your superior fire power to take them out, you have chosen to allow dialogue to prevail and in the process, you showed compassion, humility and that truly you love the people of Bakassi and indeed, Cross River State.
-And by so doing, lives are saved and this is the real essence of governance.”
+“We thank you for your patience, tolerance and understanding that despite your superior fire power to take them out, you have chosen to allow dialogue to prevail and in the process, you showed compassion, humility and that truly truly, you love the people of Bakassi and indeed, Cross River state.
+By so doing, lives are saved and this is the real essence of governance.”

 While not justifying the activities of the militants in Bakassi, Ayade regretted: “The Bakassi Strike Force, led by Benjamin Ene, who is from where we are building our deep seaport, though originally not designed as a criminal gang, became a product of agitation to draw attention to the painful and sad loss of identity, ancestral heritage and a means of livelihood, occasioned by the heartless ceding of Bakassi peninsula without a plebiscite or a referendum with the attendant loss of our oil wells, pain, hunger and suffering that has characterized the state since the loss.
 This has gone on without the correspondent commitment and concern from the federal government.”